openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 # Developer Guide

 ## Development Environment Setup
-The workflow for Gluster-Swift is largely based upon the [OpenStack Gerrit Workflow][].
+The workflow for SwiftOnFile is largely based upon the Github WorkFlow.

 ### Account Setup
-Gluster for Swift uses [Gerrit][] as a code review system.
-Create an account in [review.gluster.org][], then generate and upload an [SSH key][] to the website.
-This will allow you to upload changes to Gerrit.
-Follow the the information given at [GitHub Generating SSH Keys][] if you need help creating your key.
+You can create a free account on github.It would be better to create keys and add your public key to github, else you can provide username/password each time you communicate with github from any remote machine.Follow the the information given at [GitHub Generating SSH Keys][] if you need help creating your key.You have to create a fork of [swiftonfile repo][] for your development work.You can create your fork from the github Web UI.

 ### Package Requirements
 Type the following to install the required packages: